Effectively Handling Defective Product Cases

 An accident at home may be the subject of an additional claim for product liability.
 If a hot water heater exploded and injured someone, for example, your homeowners policy should provide coverage.
 But you could have an additional claim against the manufacturer.

 Why maximize claims?
 Serious, traumatic injuries cause pain and suffering.
 They also cause considerable financial losses — medical bills, time lost from work or school, burdens for the family, rehabilitation, physical therapy, special equipment and ongoing medical care.

 If you have suffered a personal injury in any kind of accident, contact us for a free consultation.
 In personal injury cases, that first consultation is always free.
-We only receive attorney fees if we obtain compensation for you.
+We receive attorney fees only if we obtain compensation for you.
 The personal injury lawyers at our law firm represent clients in New Hampshire and Maine.